jimmdd/node-oracle-layers-serverless/readme.md

 The sample lambda has a test connection code that will help you test your connection once you correctly configured connection info.

-To initalize the code, please run `npm install` once you created your project using this template.
+To initialize the code, please run `npm install` once you created your project using this template.

 Additionally, you will need to run the following to install the node dependencies inside of the oracle library lambda layer: